 Affording the costs of nursing home care is one of the biggest worries faced by people as they get older.
 Paying for care is not just an issue for seniors, as younger people who have a stroke or who suffer a debilitating injury could also need to go into a nursing home.
 An elder law attorney provides nursing home planning assistance for people of all ages who want to be sure they can pay the high bills that go along with receiving nursing home services.

-Kinghorn Heritage Law Group, PLC can help clients to understand how long-term care costs can get covered while protecting assets.
+Kinghorn Law can help clients to understand how long-term care costs can get covered while protecting assets.
 One of the programs that our firm can advise you on is a program called Arizona Long-Term Care System (ALTCS).
 This is a special program administered by the state of Arizona which is intended for seniors and the disabled who live in eligible care facilities.

 Contact our Tucson nursing home planning lawyers to find out more about ALTCS so you can discover more about how to qualify to receive help paying for nursing home care through this program.
 Our legal team can provide personalized advice and answers to questions including: